-- 1 During an activity, select A > Back to Start. - 2 Select an option: - To navigate back to the starting point of your activity along the path you traveled, select TracBack. - If you do not have a supported map or are using direct routing, select Route to navigate back to the starting point of your activity in a straight line. - If you are not using direct routing, select Route to navigate back to the starting point of your activity using turn-by-turn directions.
+- 1 During an activity, select Start. - 2 Select an option: - To navigate back to the starting point of your activity along the path you traveled, select TracBack. - If you do not have a supported map or are using direct routing, select Route to navigate back to the starting point of your activity in a straight line. - If you are not using direct routing, select Route to navigate back to the starting point of your activity using turn-by-turn directions.

-Your current location 1, the track to follow 2, and your destination 3 appear on the map.
+Your current location (1), the track to follow (2), and your destination (3) appear on the map.